GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

    # [GT] using-dsl: gtscript

 This will serve two purposes, first it will mark the file as being written in GTScript.
-Any name that in python can be accessed by `from gt4py.gtscript import *` will work when compiling with `gtpyc` but will be deemed undefined by the python interpreter.
+Any name that in Python can be accessed by `from gt4py.gtscript import *` will work when compiling with `gtpyc` but will be deemed undefined by the Python interpreter.
-It is not planned to provide any means of informing python syntax checkers to consider these names as defined.
+It is not planned to provide any means of informing Python syntax checkers to consider these names as defined.
 Secondly `gtpyc` can replace this line with an actual `import` line without changing line numbers for error messages.